Infnote/infnotechain/README.md

 ## TODO:

+- [ ] Communication starts with "Sync" message which will be responded an "Info"
+- [ ] Dangled block error trigger "Sync"
 - [ ] Writing test
 - [ ] Check if peer connection is still alive by send a info
 - [x] ~~Respond 'Error' when cannot respond correctly~~